A Play in Three Acts

 Adri I have to think about it.

 Shampa But they did not stop to think.
-That would have been a waste of time, and the mission could have been stalled.
+That would have been a waste of time, and the mission could have been hindered.
 I too have stopped thinking now.
 It only remains to act.
 (Steps forth.)

 Adri (stops her) Where are you going?